Riley Redgate

-Life and career
+Biography

 Robinson was raised in Winston-Salem, North Carolina.
 She attended Richard J. Reynolds High School, where she began her first novel, Seven Ways We Lie.
 She is an alumna of Kenyon College in Gambier, Ohio, where she majored in economics, graduating in 2016.
 Her debut novel was published before she graduated.
 While at Kenyon, Robinson won the college's James E. Michael Playwriting Award for her play Mourning Sickness.

 Robinson worked from Chicago as writing apprentice for the satirical media outlet The Onion.
-Her four novels are Seven Ways We Lie (2016), Noteworthy (2017), Final Draft (2018), and Look No Further (2023), all published by Amulet, an imprint of Abrams Books., and Alone Out Here (2022), published by Disney-Hyperion.
+Her novels are Seven Ways We Lie (2016), Noteworthy (2017), Final Draft (2018), and Look No Further (2023), all published by Amulet, an imprint of Abrams Books; Alone Out Here (2022), published by Disney-Hyperion; and Come Home to My Heart (2026), published by Union Square & Co.
+Come Home to My Heart won the 2026 Lambda Literary Award for Young Adult Literature.'

 Robinson is bisexual, of half-Irish and half-Chinese descent, and the characters in her novels similarly lie "in the middle of a spectrum rather than out at the ends".